 isObject

-result are matching, so string, number and other primitive values will not match this Predicate
+isObjectVerifies if provided Verificable represents a value that is an object.
+Only non-null values for which typeof operation provides "object" result are matching, so string, number and other primitive values will not match this Predicate.

 Possible errors: